 6. Prepare for Trial and Beyond

 It’s often not recommended to testify at your own trial, as it opens the door to cross-examination by the prosecutor, but that needs to be discussed with your attorney on a case-by-case basis.
 Your attorney’s goal is to present your case in the light most favorable to you and to poke holes in the prosecution’s theory.
-The prosecutor needs to prove their version of events beyond a reasonable doubt, whereas you and your legal team just need to show that the prosecution hasn’t proven their version of events to that incredibly high standard.
+The prosecutor needs to prove their version of events beyond a reasonable doubt, whereas you and your criminal law team just need to show that the prosecution hasn’t proven their version of events to that incredibly high standard.

 Your Expert Criminal Defense Team: How Grace Legal Can Help